Posted on July 8, 2021

 TIPS on Selecting Your Improvement Activities

-For each activity, CMS has included an activity description, data validation and suggested documentation.
-When selecting Improvement Activities, it is important to identify ones that are relevant to your practice and patient population.
+When selecting Improvement Activities, it is important to identify activities that are relevant to your practice and patient population.

-✔Review suggestions for your specialty to see what is meaningful to your practice and if you are already performing any activities as part of your normal workflow.
+✔Review suggestions for your specialty to see if any apply to your practice or if you are already performing any activities as part of your normal workflow.

 ✔Review the entire list of activities if none of the specialty recommendations apply to your practice.